viritin/flow-viritin/README.md

 ## Development instructions

 Starting the test/demo server:

+Run the main method of TestServer in your IDE or run the following command in the project root:

 ```
-mvn jetty:run
+mvn org.springframework.boot:spring-boot-maven-plugin:test-run
 ```

-This deploys demo at http://localhost:9998
+This deploys demo views at http://localhost:9998